 Current Areas of Focus

-Holocaust and Genocide Studies (HGST) Minor: Starting fall 2019, Western students can embark on a new field of study on the Bellingham campus, thus making WWU the first public university in the state with a minor in Holocaust and Genocide Studies.
-It includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
-The minor prepares students to be successful and engaged members of society and will enable them to learn the tools needed to work in and across disciplines to identify and creatively solve key societal problems, both local and global.
+Holocaust and Genocide Studies (HGST) Minor: Western students can embark on a new field of study on the Bellingham campus since fall 2019: Holocaust and Genocide Studies.
+WWU is the first public university in the state of Washington with such a minor.
+The program includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
+Our minor prepares students to be successful and engaged members of society and will enable them to learn the tools needed to work in and across disciplines to identify and creatively solve key societal problems, both local and global.